kevinnaufaldany/candlestick-shape-analysis/README.md

 ### Step 1: Copy the Code

-1. Open the `candle.ipynb` file in this repository.
+1. Open the `candle.py` file in this repository.
 2. Copy all the code cells into a new Google Colab notebook:
    - Go to Google Colab.
    - Create a new notebook.
-   - Paste the code from `candle.ipynb` into the notebook cells.
+   - Paste the code from `candle.py` into the notebook cells.

 ### Step 2: Set Up Google Cloud Credentials